benjamincrozat/content/articles/laravel-versions.md

 ## The latest stable version of Laravel

-**The latest stable release of Laravel is version 10.** It's been publicly available since February 14, 2023.
+**The latest stable release of Laravel is version 10.0.** It's been publicly available since February 14, 2023.

-This version introduced numerous new features and changes that I covered in an article titled ["Laravel 10 is out!
+This version introduced numerous new features and changes that I covered in one of my articles titled ["Laravel 10 is out!
 Here's every new feature and change."](/laravel-10)

 ## The latest LTS (Long Term Support) release of Laravel

 **The latest LTS release of Laravel was 6.** It was supported from September 3rd, 2019 to September 3rd, 2022 for new releases, bug fixes, and security fixes.

-Starting with Laravel 8, LTS versions became absolete as every new major version is supported for two years, giving everyone enough time to upgrade to next big release.
+Starting with Laravel 8.0, LTS versions became absolete as every new major version is supported for two years, giving everyone enough time to upgrade to next big release.

 Trust my experience; if you need an LTS version of Laravel, this means something is wrong with your codebase and you should take action to fix this.